-Repeated attacks of acute rheumatic fever can be prevented in children, who have previously suffered one or more attacks, by giving benzathine penicillin (Bicillin LA) 1.2 million units intramuscularly every 4 weeks (600 000 units if the child weighs less than 30 kg).
+Repeated attacks of acute rheumatic fever caused by Streptococcal pharyngitis can be prevented in children, who have previously suffered one or more attacks, by giving benzathine penicillin (Bicillin LA) 1.2 million units intramuscularly every 4 weeks (600 000 units if the child weighs less than 30 kg).
 This must be continued until adulthood when it should be reviewed.
 As the injections are painful, the child and family must understand that it is most important to prevent ongoing heart damage.
-The mother should keep a card which records the monthly injections.
+The parent/s or caregiver should keep a card which records the monthly injections.
 Careful follow up is essential.

 13-9 What are the possible outcomes of acute rheumatic fever?

 Acute rheumatic fever should resolve in 4 weeks.
 Some children recover completely while others are left with permanent damage to their hearts.
 Acute rheumatic fever tends to recur and the risk of permanent heart damage (rheumatic heart disease) increases with each acute attack.
 Every effort must therefore be made to prevent repeat attacks.

 One or more attacks of acute rheumatic fever can cause permanent damage to one or more heart valves.
 This is called chronic rheumatic heart disease.
 Leaking of the mitral valve (mitral incompetence) or narrowing of the mitral valve (mitral stenosis) are the commonest permanent valve defects.
 Damage to a valve or damage to the heart muscle can cause heart failure.

 Every effort must be made to prevent repeated attacks of acute rheumatic fever.

 13-10 What are the features of chronic rheumatic heart disease?